trailofbits/polytracker/docs/tdag.md

 In this slightly extended example the label of `val2` can be made equal to `val1`.
 It depends on the exact same source labels.
 Ranges make checking for such cases more efficient.

 ## Affects control flow
 In addition to being Source-, Union- or Range-Taint, each value is also marked if it affects control flow.
-The basic example is if a value `x` (having label `L`) read from file is compared against another value and a branch is taken based on the result.
+The basic example is a value with taint label `L` is read from file, compared against another value, and a branch is taken based on the result.
 Whenever the comparison and branch is executed, the taint with label `L` is marked as affecting control flow.

 Affects control flow propagates through unions and ranges meaning that if a value having label `w` where `w` is a union or range, is identified as affecting control flow.
 Then each taint label represented by `w` is in turn marked as affecting control flow.